 What is Validation?

-Validation is documented evidence that a process/equipment/system/software/procedure complies with specifications, criteria and requirements which are defined in a pre-approved protocol and detailed in:
+Validation is documented evidence that a process/equipment/system/software/procedure complies with specifications, criteria, and requirements which are defined in a pre-approved protocol and detailed in the:

 - Specifications